gohugoio/hugoThemesSiteBuilder/README.md

 # Themes are removed if not up to date
 png
-The current policy is to expire a theme if it has not been updated (version date) in the past several years.
+The current policy is to expire a theme if it has not been updated (version date) for the past several years.
 Even if your theme is feature complete, it's appreciated that you check on it from time to time and verify that it works with newer Hugo versions.

 # Adding a theme to the list